Outreach to Students and the Public

 An 18th-century Chesapeake Bay Pungy Schooner was designed to be a fast sailing cargo ship.
 Her lower freeboard made her cargo easy to quickly load and unload, which made her adept at carrying perishables such as seafood and produce.
 The differences in design of these and other schooners, although subtle to the untrained eye, become very much apparent as the students learn about the work schooners once accomplished on the Chesapeake Bay.

 In Baltimore, the students also visit a maritime museum as part of their field trip to the waterfront.
-The students in Portsmouth visit some maritime exhibits along the Elizabeth River.
+The students in Norfolk visit some maritime exhibits along the Elizabeth River.

 In addition to the hands-on education program, the mission of the race is further strengthened by annual donations — $177,628 to date — to the Chesapeake Bay Foundation to support its environmental education programs for children.

 Touring the schooners is, of course, the highlight, as the students walk the decks of sailing ships and interact with the crew and captains.
 They see the bunks where the crew sleeps and the galleys where chow is cooked.
 They get a feel of the layout of the main deck and sailing rig when they work together as crew to raise a sail.

 The lessons learned and the lasting impressions made on these young minds can only be gained first hand aboard these historic vessels.
 The GCBSR thanks the schooners who contribute to this program.
 Having a better understanding of the Chesapeake Bay ecology and history will enable these students to keep schooners sailing on the Bay for generations to come.